Professional Performance - AdvPgDip (post-Masters level 8)

 Choral Conductors are required to submit a Portfolio comprising the following items:

-Round two will comprise an interview with a panel, to include the Course Director, Head of Professional Development and Head of Department.
-Some additional requirements are set out below:
+Live auditions will comprise an audition and an interview with a panel, to include the Course Director, Head of Professional Development and Head of Department.
+Some additional requirements to those stated above are set out below:

-You will be asked to read short texts in French/German and/or Italian, and to undertake some sight-reading which will be sent to you in advance of the interview.
+You will also be asked to read short texts in French/German and/or Italian, and to undertake some sight-reading which will be given to you on the day of the audition.

-Approximately one week before the interview, you will be given an operatic excerpt (which may include accompanied recitative) to prepare in advance.
-In the interview, this should also be both played and sung.
+Approximately one week before the audition, you will be given an operatic excerpt (which may include accompanied recitative) to prepare in advance.
+In the audition, this should also be both played and sung.

 In addition to the interview, conductors will be asked to undertake musicianship tests which will be sent to you in advance.
 These will include: